 - Though it’s an uncommon situation, sometimes installing a custom ROM wipes the EFS partition on your device, resulting in no IMEI.
 Since you have already rooted your Nexus 5, you can easily backup the EFS.
 If you lose your IMEI during flashing official factory image or a custom ROM, you can easily restore the IMEI from the backup.
-To backup the EFS data of your Nexus 5, please use this tutorial.
+You should back up the EFS data of your Nexus 5.

 - Having made sure that you have made the above-mentioned preparations, download the custom ROM of your choice and the appropriate/recommended package of Google Apps.
 Both the files come in ZIP and are not meant to be extracted.
 Copy both ZIP files to your Nexus 5.
-You can find some good ROMs for your Nexus 5 at XDA or this article.
+You can find some good ROMs for your Nexus 5 at XDA.

 Things to Do While Installing a ROM:

-So, if you have gone through all the prerequisites, let’s proceed to installing the custom ROM on your Nexus 5.
+So, if you have gone through all the prerequisites, let’s proceed to install the custom ROM on your Nexus 5.
 Follow the steps given below:

 - If you have TWRP recovery on your Nexus 5, its main menu will look like this:

 - The first and most important thing that you need to do before installing the ROM is backing up your current ROM.
 Whenever you flash a new ROM, never forget to backup the current one, or always keep one ROM backup at least.
 To back up, your ROM, tap on Backup option and select the following elements: System, Data, Boot, Recovery, EFS.